hnryjmes/bank-tech-test/README.md

 Simple command-line application to model a bank account.
 Handles deposits, withdrawals, and prints bank statements.

+## Design

+My approach was to write this tech test in JavaScript using Node.js, test-driving with Jasmine, and focusing on object-oriented design.

 ## Usage

 To use the app, clone this repository to your local machine, then start a Node REPL by running `node`, then require the classes as needed.
 For example: